Freeda Bolt: Trial

-Harman's trial began April 7 in Salem.
+Harman's trial began on April 7 in Salem.
 Sixty witnesses took the stand over the course of several days in a packed courtroom.
-The defense alleged that she committed suicide, which the coroner refuted.
+The defense alleged that she committed suicide, which the coroner disputed.
 The coroner also revealed that Bolt had been pregnant at the time of her death.
-The defense adopted a new strategy, providing evidence that the Harman family was plagued by insanity, imbecility and epilepsy.
-An expert testimony from Dr. L. G. Pedigo showed that Harman suffered from epileptic insanity to such a degree that it rendered him with the mental capacity of a twelve-year-old.
+The defense adopted a new strategy, providing evidence that the Harman family was plagued by insanity, imbecility, and epilepsy.
+Expert testimony from Dr. L. G. Pedigo showed that Harman suffered from epileptic insanity to such a degree that it rendered him with the mental capacity of a twelve-year-old.
 Pedigo told the court, "He is mentally unsound.
-He is below par mentally to start with and he is so far abnormal that under any excitement, or irritation, or provocation, his impulses and passions would get beyond any self-control he has left."
-A distant cousin of Harman's corroborated the claim, explaining that members of the extended family had committed suicide, been sent to insane asylums, died of epileptic fits and had "imbecile children."
-Dr. J. S. DeJarnette, superintendent of Western State Hospital at Staunton, and Dr. John Bell, superintendent of the state's epileptic home at Lynchburg, also examined Harman and affirmed the testimony of Pedigo and others.
+He is below par mentally to start with, and he is so far abnormal that, under any excitement, or irritation, or provocation, his impulses and passions would get beyond any self-control he has left."
+A distant cousin of Harman corroborated the claim, explaining that members of the extended family had committed suicide, been sent to insane asylums, died of epileptic fits and had "imbecile children."
+Dr. J. S. DeJarnette, superintendent of Western State Hospital at Staunton, and Dr. John Bell, superintendent of the state's home for epileptics at Lynchburg, also examined Harman and affirmed the testimony of Pedigo and others.